Can live cultures help with migraines?

 Another bacteria that has been linked to migraines is Helicobacter pylori (H. pylori).
 A 2002 study1 at the University of Milan found 18% of chronic migraine sufferers to be infected with the pathogen H pylori.
 When participants were given Lactobacilli probiotics in addition to the usual antibiotic treatment, intensity and frequency of headaches were significantly reduced and more so than in the group given the antibiotic treatment alone.
 Find out more about H. pylori here.

-This research therefore suggests that supplementing with a reliable probiotic could decrease both frequency and intensity of migraines in the long-term.
-However, research into this area remains relatively sparse at present and we would welcome larger human clinical trials on the topic.
+This research therefore suggests that supplementing with a reliable probiotic could potentially decrease both frequency and intensity of migraines in the long-term, by increasing the body's balance of good bacteria over bad.
+However, research into this area remains relatively sparse at present and we would certainly welcome larger human clinical trials on the topic.

 1. The Associated Press, Study: Bacteria can help migraines, 04-27-2002, pp.A13